Deltares-research/mangrove_potential_tools/README.md

-# mangrove_potential_tools
+# mrpm_tools
-This repository contains tools to derive the layers of the mangrove potential maps.
+This respository contains QGIS tools for the processing of the mangrove restoration potential map from Deltares.